isomerpages/moe-eastspringpri/_about-us/School Information/Reporting & Dismissal Times.md

 **Recess**

-Classes are assigned a fixed recess period which is reflected in the class timetable. (with effect 27 June 2022)
+Classes are assigned a fixed recess period which is reflected in the class timetable.

 ![](/images/recess.png)